St Peter's Church, Ealing: Heritage

-St Peter's was built as mission church of Christ the Saviour, Church Ealing.
+St Peter's was built as mission church of Christ the Saviour Church, Ealing.
 The Rector of Christ the Saviour raised funds for four daughter churches; St John's Church, Ealing, St Stephen's Church, Ealing, St Saviour's Church, Ealing, and St Peter's.

-The land on for the church was donated by John Clark Record.
+The land for the church was donated by John Clark Record.
 Replacing an iron church which had stood on the site for 10 years, St Peter's was built between 1892 and 1893 to accommodate the growing suburb of North Ealing.
 The original iron church had been dedicated to St Andrew and it was originally proposed to give the same name to the new church.
 However, when the Presbyterians started to build in Mount Park Road in 1889, the vestry felt that "this Church should set the example of giving way in face of a threatened dispute about the Saint's name' and with commendable tact abandoned the 'Scottish' saint in favour of St Peter."

 The new building was designed by John Dando Sedding, the architect of Holy Trinity, Sloane Street, but following Sedding's death it was built under the direction of his pupil and successor in practice, the noted designer and architect Henry Wilson.
 The foundation stone was laid in 1893 by Princess Helena, Queen Victoria's third daughter.
 The building was consecrated the same year by Frederick Temple, Bishop of London and later Archbishop of Canterbury.
-Wilson created the brass pannels on the inside of the main doors, worked with flowing pattens.
+Wilson created the brass panels on the inside of the main doors, worked with flowing patterns.
 This decoration was accompanied by the bronze figure of an angel by F. W. Pomeroy, a feature which is now lost.